wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### .mac

-.mac files are ordinary text files that can be read using Maxima’s read command or _wxMaxima_’s File/Batch File menu entry.
-Most of the advanced features wxMaxima comes with aren't exported to .mac.
+.mac files are ordinary text files that contain _Maxima_ commands.
+They can be read using _Maxima_’s read command or _wxMaxima_’s File/Batch File menu entry.

 One Example: